What is sin? Dictionary.com defines sin as follows.

 From this definition, it is clear sin is not so much considered as simply “missing the mark,” its true definition, but is instead considered a “wrong act” which obviously cannot be judged as such without a standard.

 What is this standard?
 In Judeo-Christian theology it begins with the Ten Commandments, which is a list of what “thou shalt not” do.
 If taken in its black-and-white interpretation, the Mosaic Law is very clear.
 The problem with taking these laws as literal black-and-white fact however, is the impossibility to be a living, breathing human without also being a transgressor.
 For example, God’s natural law requires all things kill to live, as one cannot live without another dying.
 All beings must eat and consume other living things to continue their lives.
 “Thou shalt not kill” is just one of the laws which are, through no choice of our own, impossible to keep.
 Some would argue this is not a correct interpretation of this commandment, as it refers to vindictive or malicious murder of another human being, not an animal or other organisms.
 After all, throughout the Old Testament, animal sacrifice is advocated, and even described how it is to be performed in detail.
-Still, even of those laws which are supposedly “possible” for human beings to keep, all of the evidence around us proves the fact God’s “law” is an impossible standard, since nobody keeps all of these commandments perfectly.
-If following these standards was so important to God, why were we created by God with no ability to adhere to these standards, making it necessary for him to have his son brutally tortured and crucified to satisfy his anger at our inability to do what he failed to make us capable of doing in the first place?
+Still, even of those laws which are supposedly “possible” for human beings to keep, the overwhelming evidence demonstrates the fact God’s “law” is an impossible standard, since nobody keeps all of these commandments perfectly.
+If following these standards for “holiness” was so important to God, why then were we created by God with no ability to adhere to these standards, making it necessary for him to have his son brutally tortured and crucified to satisfy his anger at our inability to do what he failed to make us capable of doing in the first place?
 This makes absolutely no sense whatsoever, since as we discovered before, a so-called “perfect” God would be incapable of creating beings of such imperfection.
 It is an absurd contradiction which alone invalidates the whole of Christian theology.

 If we are to take the Genesis story of the fall at face value, then humanity was set up for failure from the beginning by a perfect God who made humanity imperfect, with the ability to sin.
 This is impossible because as we have also discovered before, what is capable of imperfection cannot come from what is perfect.
 What is capable of sin cannot come from what is sinless.
 So, we see through all of these inconsistencies and contradictions, the Judeo-Christian conception of God is a complete falsehood and impossibility.
 Still, even if we say such an impossible notion is possible, can we see just how “perfect” and “without sin” Jesus supposedly was?
 We shall together examine some of the actions Jesus is said to have done within the Bible, and ask ourselves if these actions would be considered “sin” if committed by any other human being.
 What would Jesus do?
 Let us see what the Bible says.